galette/galettedoc/source/plugins/events.rst

 .. warning::

-   Adding or removing activity from an event will reload the page and ask you to fill mandatory informations.
+   Adding or removing activity from an event will reload the page and ask you to fill mandatory information.
 Nonetheless (and this is specified each time), the event **will not be stored** during this operation.

    Ensure you save the event :)